The Best Portable Solar Panels of 2020

 Charge Interruption Recovery

+We found a broad range in the ability to charge batteries, from literally not charging the battery pack at all, like the Goal Zero Nomad 14W, to charging it up a whopping 17% in 30 minutes, like the ECEEN.
 This considerable variability is due to the extensive range in output power of the contenders we tested.
-21W is four times as powerful as a 5W device, so it makes sense that panels like the BigBlue earned a 9 out of 10, the highest in our testing.
-In this test, the BigBlue outperformed all by charging our external battery pack the fastest.
-The Instapark Mercury 10W held its own among the 15W and the 20W models.
+Twenty-one watts is four times as powerful as a 5W device, so it makes sense that panels like the BigBlue earned one of the highest in our testing.
+The ECEEN held its own among the 15W and the 20W models.

 Multiple Device Charging Speed

-Since their job is to lie out exposed to the elements, we had high hopes for these models when it came to their ability to hang tough as we took them through deserts, mountains, sun, wind, and rain.
+Since their job is to lie out exposed to the elements, we had high hopes when it came to their ability to hang tough as we took them through deserts, mountains, sun, wind, and rain.
 Through months of testing, nearly all the contenders stood up to the challenge.
 The canvas protective fabric is like an exoskeleton-guarding the important insides of the panels.
 Solar technology seems to be advancing too, with companies working to make cells more durable and resistant to sun and water damage.

 Weight and Portability

-Though portability is key, we found that we focused more on performance in our testing, since the panel is just dead weight if it doesn't work at all.
-That was our reasoning behind handing out awards to heavier panels like the BigBlue 28W and the Mercury 10W.
+Though portability is vital, we found that we focused more on performance in our testing, since the panel is just dead weight if it doesn't work at all.
+That was our reasoning behind handing out awards to larger panels like the BigBlue 28W.

 Many people choose to combine a solar charger that doesn't have an internal battery with an external battery.
-This allows the panel to charge the battery during the day while you're using your devices (phone, GPS unit, and the like) and you can charge your device at night via the external battery.
-External batteries are an essential addition, too, because as our tablets and smartphones demand higher power (like 2A charging ports), this becomes harder to produce from the sun (which is variable at best), and requires higher wattages, and thus more panels, meaning more weight and bulk.
+This arrangement allows the panel to charge the battery during the day while you're using your devices (phone, GPS unit, and the like), and you can charge your device at night via the external battery.
+External batteries are an essential addition; as our tablets and smartphones demand higher power (like 2A charging ports), this becomes harder to produce from the sun (which is variable at best), and requires higher wattages, and thus more panels, meaning more weight and bulk.
 The best option, in our opinion, is to have a less strong (and lighter weight!) solar charger that charges a high-quality external battery, which can, in turn, produce the necessary 2A of current for our devices.

 — Jane Jackson